ibimina/ibfitness/README.md

 "Ibfitnness" is a web app for tracking one's health.
 It is a Single Page Application (SPA) that allows users track body weight, meal intake, water intake.

-Our goal here is to Build a single page web application for  using the React library
+Our goal here is to Build a single page web application using the React library
 ![]()
 ![]()
 ![]()